 While not infallible, PTC systems provide a crucial level of additional safety for all rail workers.
 It is therefore essential that stakeholders, including rail labor organizations, have the opportunity to fully examine changes to the HMI of these critical systems.
 The filing submitted as part of this amendment request contains extensive redactions and is technical in nature.
 These redactions make it virtually impossible for stakeholders and the public to fully assess the request and subsequently provide meaningful comments.
-This is especially impactful given that the request has been submitted by 20 rail carriers, which will result in a widespread change should it be granted by the FRA.

-We urge the FRA to adopt guidance allowing for confidential undertakings modeled on the system that the Surface Transportation Board (STB) successfully utilizes.
-Unions need to be able to review all safety information to provide the FRA with accurate comments, and a confidential undertaking system would allow for this while also protecting legitimate confidential business information and safeguarding data security.
+We have repeatedly urged the FRA to adopt guidance allowing for confidential undertakings modeled on the system that the Surface Transportation Board (STB) successfully utilizes.
+We reiterate that request here.
+Stakeholders, including labor unions, must be able to review all safety information in order to provide the FRA with accurate comments, and a confidential undertaking system would allow for this while also protecting legitimate confidential business information and safeguarding data security.